Logarithmic distributions prove that intrinsic learning is Hebbian: Introduction

 \section{Introduction}

-Individual neurons show very different but mostly stable mean spike rates under a variety of conditions \cite{SfN2006,HromadkaTetal2008}.
+Individual neurons have very different, but mostly stable, mean spike rates under a variety of conditions \cite{SfN2006,HromadkaTetal2008}.
 To report on behavioral results, spike counts are often normalized with respect to the mean for each neuron.
 But this obscures an important question: Why do neurons within a tissue operate at radically different levels of output frequency?
-Here, we give examples for the distribution of mean spike rates for principal neurons under spontaneous conditions as well as in response to stimuli.
-We furthermore document distributions for intrinsic excitability (\cite{HopfWetal2005,Mahon2012,Gunay2008} for cortical and striatal neurons, as well as conductance-based model neurons (\cite{Hudson2010,Gunay2008}) and synaptic weight distributions.
-This is a draft paper, since more and better data will be needed for solid theoretical conclusions.
+In order to answer this question our approach is twofold: (a) we try to document this phenomenon for different neural tissues and behavioral conditions.
+We also examine neural properties for their distribution, namely intrinsic gains and synaptic weights; (b) we build a very generic neural model to explore the conditions for generating and maintaining these distributions.
+First, we give examples for the distribution of mean spike rates for principal neurons under spontaneous conditions, as well as in response to stimuli.
+We furthermore document distributions for intrinsic excitability \cite{HopfWetal2005,Mahon2012,Gunay2008} for cortical and striatal neurons, as well as synaptic weight distributions \cite{Song2005,Mason1991,Feldmeyer2006,Holmgren2003,Sayer1990,Brunel2004}.

-The work refers back to data initially reported at \cite{SfN2006}.
-At the time, we only had data on cortical neurons available, plus independent evidence on intrinsic properties of striatal neurons.
-The observation on cortical data was taken up by \cite{Shafi2007,HromadkaTetal2008}, and led to a number of papers \cite{Roxin2011,Buszaki} focusing on the power-law distribution of spike rates as a cortical phenomenon, seeking explanations in the recurrent connectivity \cite{HromadkaTetal2008, Roxin2011} and certain synaptic plasticity rules \cite{Koulakov2009, Roxin2011}.
-We now show that fairly reliable data exist on similar spike rate distributions for midbrain nuclei, striatal neurons and cerebellar Purkinje cells.
-This makes the original explanation according to intrinsic properties more likely.
-We extend the presentation of data on intrinsic excitability as well.

-With the existing data, we show that the distribution of spike rates for principal neurons within a neural tissue almost universally seem to follow a power-law distribution, i.e. a distribution with a 'heavy tail'.
-There are often also a smaller number of very low-frequency neurons, resulting in a 'lognormal distribution' \cite{HromadkaTetal2008}.
-The power-law distribution is present in spontaneous as well as behavioral data.
-We show that for each neuron, the deviation from the mean rate attributable to a stimulus is small (CV $\approx 0.3-1$, stddev=1-4 spikes/s), when compared to the variability in mean spike rate over the whole population (5-7-fold).
+With the current data, we show that the distribution of spike rates within any neural tissue follows a power-law distribution, i.e. a distribution with a `heavy tail'.
+There is also a small number of very low-frequency neurons, so that we have a lognormal distribution \cite{HromadkaTetal2008}.
+This lognormal distribution is present in spontaneous spike rates as well as under behavioral stimulation.
+For each neuron, the deviation from the mean rate attributable to a stimulus is small (CV\,=\,0.3--1, standard deviation\,=\,1--4\,spikes/s), when compared to the variability in mean spike rate over the whole population (5-7-fold), cf.\ Tables~\ref{tab:1} and\ref{tab:3}.